SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/refining-offloaded.md

 When you log in successfully, you will be taken to the home page of Dremio.

-When you want to log out, click on your username at the right of the top bar  and then select **Log out**.
+When you want to log out, click on your username and select **Log out**.

 ### Sources and spaces